RobertoRoos/sawIntuitiveResearchKitWiki/Examples.md

 To start the tele-operation, you will first need to push the tool down.
 Since the PID controller is already running, you will need to press the `Tool clutch` button (this is the physical white button on top of the PSM, not a Qt GUI Button!).
 While pressing the tool clutch button, move the tool tip down (away from the RCM).
 You can now used the `enable` check box in the `MTMx-PSMy` tab to enable the tele-op controller.
 If you have multiple pairs, you will have to enable in each tab (we plan to improve this soon).
 Check the log messages in the first tab to make sure everything went as planned.

 Once the tele-operation controller is running, press the `coag` (or `mono`) foot pedal continuously with your right foot to indicate the operator's presence.
 The foot pedal acts as a dead-man switch and replace the optical system used in the real daVinci system to detected the presence of the operator's head.
+If you've added a different sensor to detect the operator you obviously don't need to use the `coag` pedal (see [Head Sensor](/jhu-dvrk/sawIntuitiveResearchKit/wiki/HeadSensor)).
 You can then tele-operate and use the clutch to re-position the master arms.